-Gravad mackerel is prepared in a similar way as gravad laks.
-The century old tradition in Scandinavia to bury a fresh, gutted salmon with salt, sugarly berries and herbs will be applied here to mackerel.
+Sugar cured mackerel is prepared in a somewhat similar way as gravad laks.
+This is the century old tradition in Scandinavia to bury a fresh, gutted salmon with salt, sugary berries and herbs.
+We apply some variations to make delicious mackerel.
+Serve it on blini, toast or with white bread.

-The salt and sugars draw out water from the fish- and bacteria- cells, thus having a preserving effect on the fish.
+The sugar and small amount of salt draw out water from the fish- and bacteria- cells, thus having a preserving effect on the fish.
 The cold storage conditions and the tightly packed fish halves will also prevent the fish oil become rancid.
+The preparation is not time consuming and only takes 2 full days.

 While mackerel is one of the healthiest and cheapest fish to buy, many people are put off by the fishy taste.
 Following this simple recipe you will discover that it yields an uncooked, healthy fish with an incredible taste pallet.